 Why Is Reverse Logistics Important?

 While the reverse logistics process may seem straightforward, there is an issue.
 Returns result in billions of dollars of losses from hundreds of thousands of goods in multiple business sectors and come with a high environmental cost.
 According to a 2021 study by the National Retail Federation, the two sectors with the highest return rates were automobile parts, at 19.4%, and clothing, at 12.2%.
 Last year, US retail returns were valued at $761 billion.
 Online shopping and eCommerce are readily available through companies such as Amazon, Walmart, Target, and eBay, and free shipping with low to no cost to return.
 This reverse logistics system, however, is not cost-effective.
 While customers get easy returns, returns management teams deal with massive amounts of damaged or unwanted products and companies lose billions in assets.
+Learn more about the advantages and disadvantages of reverse logistics.

 Furthermore, after returned goods have reached their points of origin, companies are likely to deal with the item with the most cost-effective method, rather than the most sustainable option.
 An investigation by the Canadian news outlet, CBC, and environmental justice nonprofit, the Basel Action Network, placed GPS trackers in twelve Amazon items they purchased and followed their paths.
 Where are they now?
 Only four of the items have been resold, while one was landfilled in perfect condition, another was sent to an e-waste recycling and product destruction facility, and the others remain in warehouses or in transit.
 The items that were resold traveled hundreds of miles before reaching their destinations, and the brand-new item sent to the e-waste recycling facility was a pair of overalls, thus was likely destroyed.
 This volume of the returned product is not only a significant loss of assets but an environmental catastrophe.
 Thus, optimizing the reverse logistics process is essential to reduce lost assets and environmental impact.